On 9th of May 2018, Addy Osmani shared Guess.js during Google I/O 2018. His talk can be found here.

 I am very thankful to the Angular team for their assistance during the alignment to the latest changes introduced to the framework.
 They are a constant inspiration!

-On 10th of October 2017, I became the first laureate, in the history of the award "John Atanasoff" of the President of the Republic of Bulgaria, who has been awarded in two different categories.
+On 10th of October 2017, I became the first laureate, in the history of the national award "John Atanasoff" of the President of the Republic of Bulgaria, who has been awarded in two different categories.

 The second award, that the President awarded me with, is for the development of a project with wide social impact.